 THE NPA COVID-19 RESPONSE GROUP

-When suddenly more or less all of Europe found itself on lockdown, a group of experts from the NPA programme area decided to work together to better understand what can be done in response to the Covid-19 crisis.
+When in early 2020 suddenly more or less all of Europe found itself on lockdown, a group of experts from the NPA programme area decided to work together to better understand what can be done in response to the Covid-19 crisis.

 The NPA COVID-19 response group is an informal group of experts who have participated in, or led an NPP or NPA e-health project.